Skip to content

 • Reads ~/.botminter/config.yml

-• Displays Team, Profile, GitHub, and Default columns
+• Displays Team, Profile, GitHub, Members, Projects, and Default columns

 bm teams sync